sravanithummapudi/springboot_application_jobportal/README.md

 - Search for jobs by title, location, or type.
 - Apply to jobs directly on the platform.
 - Save jobs for future reference.
-- View applied jobs and their statuses.
+- View applied jobs and their statuse.

 ## Recruiter Features:
 - Create and manage job listings.